VE9EC

-VE9EC was a Canadian experimental television station, based in Montreal, Quebec, which broadcast between October 9, 1931 and 1935, showing neon red pictures.
+VE9EC was a Canadian experimental television station, based in Montreal, Quebec.
+It broadcast between October 9, 1931, and 1935, showing neon red pictures.
 It was owned by La Presse and CKAC radio station.
 VE9EC was a mechanical television broadcast of 60 to 150 lines of resolution at 41 MHz.
 VE9EC broadcast musical programmes and a radio play, La paix chez soi, starring Henri Letondal, until 1933.
-Other broadcasting experiments with mechanical television took place, in particular by the Montreal department store Eaton's also in 1933.
+Other broadcasting experiments with mechanical television took place, in particular by the Montreal department store Eaton's, also in 1933.